Adricarpin/SageMaker-Pipelines/README.md

 # Hands On with SageMaker

 :warning:**WARNING**:warning: : If you are reading this and you are a total beginner with AWS, **be careful**: you are going to use a paid service so you should know how to manage it.
 If you know the basics of AWS (S3, EC2, IAM roles, Billing...) this exercise shouldn't be a problem.
 You can do it under the SageMaker free tier without paying any money. **But**, be careful and **remove everything once you finish**, because if you don't do it sooner or later AWS will start charging you.
-I highly recommend you to set a **billing alarm** that sends you an email once the charges are above a threshold, just in case.
-If you are a total beginner with AWS let me recommend you [this course](https://www.coursera.org/learn/aws-cloud-technical-essentials?specialization=aws-fundamentals).
+I highly recommend you to set a **billing alarm** that sends you an email once the charges are above a specific threshold, just in case.
+If you are a total beginner with AWS and you want to learn the fundamentals, I highly recommend you [this course](https://www.coursera.org/learn/aws-cloud-technical-essentials?specialization=aws-fundamentals).

 If you are confident and ready, let's go for it!